francogiuntoli/francogiuntoli/README.md

 ###### 🎓 I’m currently :

-‣ Looking to grow as a Web Developer.<br>
+‣ Working and looking to grow as a Web Developer.<br>
-‣ Doing an advanced course on Flutter as well.
+‣ Working on some Flutter project ideas on my free time.
  <hr>

 ###### Stack and Tools: